 John Nash based his design for Marble Arch on the wonderfully preserved Arch of Constantine in Rome.
 The structure is dressed in Carrara marble quarried near Seravezza in Tuscany.

 11. California State Capitol, Sacramento

 Designed by architect M. Frederic Butler it was built between 1860 and 1874.
-The building's design is actually based on the of the Capital building in Washington D. C.
+The building's design is actually based on the Capitol building in Washington D. C.